ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Spirit of the age._](https://chroniclingamerica.loc.gov/lccn/sn84026561/1859-11-02/ed-1/seq-1)

 #### 1859-11-02 &middot; Raleigh, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+1 A young gentleman happening to .sit. at
- in a pew adjoining t one in which
+church in a pew adjoining t one in which
 sat a young lady for whom he conceived
 a violent passion, was desirous of entering
 into a courtship on the spot ; but the place